Middletown, PA (MID)

 - Track Ownership: Amtrak

-Middletown was originally occupied by the Conoy or Gawanese American Indians, members of the Susquehanna Indian nation.
-In the late 1770s, Scotch-Irish settlers came to the area.
-In 1755, John Fisher acquired 691 acres of land on which the town was laid out.
-It experienced rapid growth due to its beneficial location for trade.
+Middletown, situated where Swatara Creek enters the Susquehanna River, was originally occupied by the Conoy or Gawanese American Indians, members of the Susquehanna Indian nation.
+In 1755, John Fisher acquired 691 acres of land on which the town was laid out, and the area attracted Scotch-Irish settlers by the 1770s due to its beneficial location for trade.
 During the Revolutionary War, Middletown was a noted supply depot.
 Following the end of the conflict, commerce continued and the area became an important trading center for lumber, produce, grain and steel.

 George Fisher, John Fisher’s son, founded Harborton in 1809 (later known as Portsmouth).
 In 1857, Portsmouth, Middletown and the land in between were incorporated into a larger city known as Middletown.

 - No payphones

 - No vending machines